PawprintPrototyping/admin/BYLAWS.md

         3. Preventing consideration of a motion;
         4. Amending these Bylaws.
     11. The chairperson shall have the power of the tie-breaking vote.
 Unless voting is performed by secret ballot, the chairperson openly casts a vote only after the results are known and they want their vote to affect the outcome.
 If the tie still stands, the vote is lost.
+    12. If a motion has not reached quorum during a meeting, voting must continue outside of the meeting by proxy votes in accordance with these bylaws.
+If a motion has not yet reached quorum with proxy votes by the end of the next Meeting, the motion fails.
+    13. Whether or not a motion passes or fails must be communicated to the Member body accordingly.

 ## 5. Use of Assets
 1. Notwithstanding anything herein to the contrary, the Hackerspace's money and other assets are dedicated to the furtherance of one or more exempt purposes within the meaning of Section 501(c)(3) of the U.S. Internal Revenue Code.